evidentlyai/evidently/README.md

 When you use Evidently in the command-line interface, we collect basic telemetry (starting from 0.1.21.dev0 version).
 It includes data on the environment (e.g. Python version) and usage (type of report or profile generated).
 You can read more about what we collect [here](https://docs.evidentlyai.com/support/telemetry).

 You can opt-out from telemetry collection by setting the environment variable EVIDENTLY_DISABLE_TELEMETRY=1

-## Large datasets
-As you can see from the above example, you can specify **sampling** parameters for large files.
-You can use different sampling strategies for reference and current data, or apply sampling only to one of the files.
-Currently we have 3 sampling types available:
-* `none` - there will be no sampling for the file,
-* `nth` - each Nth row of the file will be taken.
-This option works together with `n` parameter (see the example with the Dashboard above)
-* `random` - random sampling will be applied.
-This option works together with `ratio` parameter (see the example with the Profile above)

 ## Documentation
 For more information, refer to a complete <a href="https://evidentlyai.gitbook.io/docs/">Documentation</a>.